 doit seemed to be a flavour of the minute last year, and promises modern task dependency management and such, for a developer audience.
 Nice tooling.
-Seems to be oriented toward “compilation” type targets where some file has to exist or not and it’s a little opaque how this is supposed to work in more general settings
+Seems to be oriented toward “compilation” type targets where some file has to exist or not.
+It is obscure how this is supposed to work in more general settings.

 Lancet comes from neuroscience.